A $2,000 Federal Tax Credit per Qualified Dwelling Unit

 Manufactured Homes Benefits and Requirements

 Beginning 2023, all residential buildings are eligible.
 Homes leased or sold as a residence within buildings higher than three stories are eligible, including:

 1. Acquired by a person for use as a residence

 2. Single Family includes site-built and modular single family homes, duplexes and townhomes

 Our §45L Credit team includes HERS raters and tax professionals who will perform free assessments to prequalify your homes.
 Our study includes:

 For residences leased or sold prior 2022, single family homebuilders and multifamily developers can benefit from the §45L Credit.
 The maximum credits per dwelling unit are:

 An eligible contractor must have constructed a qualified energy efficient home, as well as owned and have had a basis in the home during its construction.
-An eligible contractor may claim the credit for each home that qualifies for the credit if:
+Both new construction and renovations to existing residences are eligible when they meet the following qualifications:

 The credit applies to single-family homes as well as apartment complexes, assisted living facilities, student housing and condominiums.
 Each unit in a multifamily residential facility may qualify.